 The Fourth District Dental Society was formed starting with the first organizational meeting held on June 2nd, 1868.
 This meeting concerned itself with electing officers and delegates to the newly formed Dental Society of the State of New York.
 Also on the agenda was the formation of a committee to "ascertain the number of dentists in the several counties of the Fourth District: Montgomery, Fulton, Hamilton and Schenectady."
 Although the Fourth District encompasses 11 counties, apparently there were dentists in only four of these counties at the time.

-Today, the Fourth District Dental Society is a component of the New York State Dental Society and the American Dental Association.
+Today, the Fourth District Dental Society is a component of the New York State Dental Association and the American Dental Association.
 It comprises the eleven counties of Clinton, Essex, Franklin, Fulton, Hamilton, Montgomery, Saratoga, Schenectady, Schoharie, Warren and Washington.

 In the last 30 years the District has had 5 Executive Directors, Drs.
 Smith, Erche, Westcott, Gleason and now Ms. Nancy Hess.
 The office is located at 855 Route 146, Suite 125, Clifton Park, NY.